jeanrjc/ML_FdV_class/README.md

-# ML_FdV_class
+# Machine learning class

-Notebook of day 2.

-Can be access here: [Notebook](http://nbviewer.jupyter.org/github/jeanrjc/ML_FdV_class/tree/master/)
+Can be comfortably accessed here: [Notebook](http://nbviewer.jupyter.org/github/jeanrjc/ML_FdV_class/tree/master/)

-It is more about how to do some ML technics in python rather than full pipeline to analyse data2.txt.
+Note that it is more about how to do some ML technics in python rather than full pipeline to analyse data2.txt.
+Feel free to add correction or precision.